-GROSS PROFITS
+Line 9-GROSS PROFITS

-Enter on Line 9 the gross profit which is obtained by deducting Line 8, the cost of goods sold as extended from Line 7, the gross sales.
+Enter the gross profit which is obtained by deducting Line 8, the cost of goods sold as extended from Line 7, the gross sales.

-NET GAIN OR (LOSS) FROM FORM 4797
+Line 10-NET GAIN OR (LOSS) FROM FORM 4797

-Enter on Line 10, gains or losses from the sale, exchange, or involuntary conversion of assets used in trade or business activity.
+Enter gains or losses from the sale, exchange, or involuntary conversion of assets used in trade or business activity.
 If the corporation is also a partner in a partnership, include the partner's share of gains (losses) from sales or exchanges, involuntary or compulsory (other than casualties or thefts), of the partnership's trade or business assets.
 Do not include any recapture of expense deduction for recovery property (Federal Code Section 179).

-OTHER INCOME
+Line 11-OTHER INCOME

-Enter on Line 11 any other taxable trade or business income not listed above and explain its nature on an attached schedule.
+Enter any other taxable trade or business income not listed above and explain its nature on an attached schedule.